kathriwa/HASE19_Music_Project/supplementary_material/flow_assessment.md

 # Flow Assessment

+Based on the short flow questionnaire in **Martin, A. J., & Jackson, S. A. (2008).
+Brief approaches to assessing task absorption and enhanced subjective experience: Examining ‘short’and ‘core’flow in diverse performance domains.
+Motivation and Emotion, 32(3), 141-157.**

 Rate these statements according to your feelings while solving the tasks: from 1 (strongly disagree) to 7 (strongly agree)

 1. I feel I am competent enough to meet the high demands of the situation